aa-it-vasa/IOT2024-labs/lab4_instructions.md

 8. When you are ready to deploy this version press the button _Deploy_.

 9. To check that there are no issues with the code, you can select the _Test tab_.
 Note that this is not the same as the Test-button in the code source box.
 Press the _Test_ button.
-Also you might need to change the _Event JSON_ input which corresponds to the input given to the lambda function.
+Also you might need to change the _Event JSON_ input which corresponds to the input given to the lambda function, i.e., there should be a `message` key value pair in the _Event JSON_ field.
+Also, think about the time out that can be specified on the _Configuration_ tab.

 10. When you are ready to publish a version of your lambda function (a published version can be access by other parts of AWS) select _Actions > Publish new version_.
 Write a description in the _Version description_ field, such as _First version_ (or leave it empty), then select _Publish_.

 ### Configure Lambda for AWS Greengrass

 1. In the AWS IoT console, go to _AWS IoT > Manage > Greengrass devices > Components_.
 Press _Create component_.

 2. Select _Import Lambda function_.